WordPress/gutenberg/docs/reference-guides/block-api/block-patterns.md

 # Patterns

-Block Patterns are predefined block layouts available from the patterns tab of the block inserter.
+Block Patterns are predefined block layouts available from the patterns tab of the Block Inserter.
 Once inserted into content, the blocks are ready for additional or modified content and configuration.

 ## Block patterns